abstractmachines/nodey/http-streams-events/README.md

 We're implementing API calls here in vanilla NodeJS using the http module and streams (and events).

+We are focusing on one functionality at a time, so we aren't concerned about routes, extensibility etc...

 ## Streams

 > Streams are nothing new.